kyma-incubator/documentation-component/docs/props/render-engines.md

 ## Usage

-Read how use `renderEngines` property in the Documentation component.
+Read how to use the `renderEngines` property in the Documentation component.

 ### Types